ccw23a/Wind_Renewable_Energy_Map/README.md

-# Basic_Assessment_Korean_Renewables
+# Incheon_Renewable_Energy_Map
-This Project Repository is for assessing basic climate and current reneable energy generation on regions in Republic of Korea using Python and Tableau.
+This Project Repository is for assessing basic climate and current reneable energy generation in Incheon, Republic of Korea using Python and Tableau.

 Dataset used: